Why a Cancer Care Program in Ghent?

 - Set up an expertise center for the coordination of translational research and built a tumor biobank, with the help of the government in the context of the National Cancer Plan.

-The Oncology Centre is headed and coordinated by prof. Vibeke Kruse.
-She is assisted by an executive committee.
+The Oncology Centre is headed and coordinated by prof. Karen Geboes and prof. Gwen Sys.
+They are assisted by an executive committee.

 The daily management of the Oncology Centre is in the hands of the coordinator, coordinating clinicians and coordinating nurses of the polyclinics and day hospitals.